FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

 the "frame".
 It might take some time to appreciate, but the frame rule captures the essence of local, modular reasoning.
-Roughly, it states that if a program is correct when it only has permission ``p`` on the input heap, then it remains correct when run in a larger heap and is guaranteed to preserve any property (``f``) on the part of the heap that it doesn't touch.
+Roughly, it states that if a program is correct when it only has permission ``p`` on the input state, then it remains correct when run in a larger state and is guaranteed to preserve any property (``f``) on the part of the state that it doesn't touch.

 With this in mind, let's look again at the type of ``incr``, which